 • Tear troughs

 The advantage of fat grafting over fillers is that the results from fat are permanent.
-The disadvantage is that fat is slightly less predictable than fillers so you may need more than one treatment to achieve your ideal.
+The disadvantage is that fat is slightly less predictable than fillers so you may need more than one treatment to achieve your ideal fullness.
+Dr. Doherty recommends that 3-6 months after the original surgery, a second fat grafting procedure be considered.
 This is one of the many reasons why it is so important to see a Board Certified Plastic Surgeon with a lot of experience with fat grafting.
 However, in the right hands, the combination of fat grafting and a facelift can deliver truly exemplary results.

 Dr. Doherty is AMAZING!
 Honestly!
 I met a pharmaceutical rep a few years ago and she told me the only person she would let inject her or anything else regarding plastic surgery is Dr. Sean Doherty.
 I looked at her and I couldn't believe anyone had done anything to her face.
 Completely natural and looked 10 years younger!
 (She had volunteered her age.)
 She is now in California and yes... comes back to see him.
 I immediately set up a consultation appointment and I feel the same way she does.
 He has stopped time me and many other people without... looking like you have done anything.
 His first concern is always his patients and really understanding what they are looking to do.
 Not to mention he is a great guy!
 Bonus!

-Dr. Doherty performs his facelift procedures at an accredited surgery center or hospital under local anesthesia with sedation.
-This makes for a much faster recovery as you don’t have to deal with any of the negative side effects of general anesthesia such as nausea or brain fog.
+Dr. Doherty performs his facelift procedures at an accredited surgery center or hospital under local anesthesia with sedation or general anesthesia.
+Sedation procedures makes for a much faster recovery as you don’t have to deal with any of the negative side effects of general anesthesia such as nausea or brain fog.
+The correct anesthesia for you will be determined at your consultation.
 After your facelift procedure, you can expect a moderate amount of swelling and bruising.
 These effects will resolve with time, typically about two to three weeks.
 Sutures will be removed after one week.
 During your post-operative healing, Dr. Doherty recommends that his facelift patients avoid:

 • Heavy housework